Abdulrahman-AlGhamdi/Saudi-Universities-Directory/README.md

 <h3 align="center">Saudi Universities Directory - Android</h3>

 <p align="center">
-    Get to know the saudi public universities affiliated to the ministry of educationn which includes informations about these universities and their specialties.
+    Get to know the saudi public universities affiliated to the ministry of education which includes information about these universities and their specialties.
 </p>

 ##